-Do I Need a Specific Diagnosis to go to Therapy?
+Do I Need a Diagnosis to go to Individual Therapy?

-If you do have a clinical diagnosis or were referred by another healthcare provider who thinks you could benefit from therapy to approach a specific concern, our clinicians have experience working with individuals who struggle with:
+If you do have a clinical diagnosis or were referred by another healthcare provider who thinks you could benefit from individual therapy to approach a specific concern, our clinicians have experience working with those who struggle with:

 - Anxiety & Panic Attacks